 A Risk Assessment identifying both the aquifer and the abstraction point(s) as potential receptor(s) of contamination.

 A Foundations Works Method Statement and Risk Assessment detailing the depth and type of excavations (e.g. piling) to be undertaken including mitigation measures (e.g, appropriate piling design, off site monitoring boreholes etc.) to prevent or minimise any potential migration of pollutants to public water supply.
-Any excavations must be undertaken in accordance with the terms of the approved method statement.
+Any excavations must be undertaken in accordance with the approved details.

 Reason: To avoid displacing any shallow contamination to a greater depth and to prevent and/or minimise any potential migration of pollutants to a public water supply abstraction.